 It should be noted that this happened first for the frontal crash tests, lateral and ESP and now also in the pedestrian protection test.
 “The double standard in vehicle safety is too often a bargaining chip for auto industry associations.
 And that is why this week’s UN High-Level Meeting in New York must send a clear message to the auto industry to stop your delaying tactics and enforce the most important vehicle safety standards around the world,” said Ward.

-Finally, Stephan Brodziak, President of the Board of Directors of Latin NCAP, also showed his concern about this situation that has been going on for several years.
+Finally, Stephan Brodziak, President of the Board of Directors of Latin NCAP, also showed his concern regarding this situation that has been going on for several years.
 The executive admitted that it hurts him to witness the terrible double standard with which part of the automotive industry operates in the countries of Latin America and the Caribbean.

-In turn, he stressed that a possible solution to this problem is a vehicle safety label that alerts users and consumers about the risks of low security carssomething that is a big pending for the Latin American car market to mature.
+In turn, he stressed that a possible solution to this problem is a vehicle safety label that alerts users and consumers regarding the risks of low security carssomething that is a big pending for the Latin American car market to mature.

 “This will allow us to move to a commercial logic that inserts the automotive industry established in our countries in a competition for the safety performance offered that goes beyond the regulatory framework of a country”, he concluded.